Sikuani/youtube-git-ejemplo/README.md

 # youtube-git-ejemplo
 Ejercicio practico

-This is a practical repo for improve my github skills
+This is a practical repo to improve my github skills